aniketdesai96k/quizmachine-by-aniket/README.md

 # QuizMachine by Aniket
 ========================
 A Spring Boot based MCQ quiz platform that parses questions from PDFs and generates interactive online tests with automated evaluation.
+Users can upload:
+- **a combined question-answer PDF**
+- **separate question and answer PDFs**
+The system automatically parses questions, options, answers, and generates a live quiz with instant scoring.

 # Live link: